Gregory of Tours

 Gregory of Tours (born Georgius Florentius; 30 November c.
 538 – 17 November 594 AD) was a Gallo-Roman historian and Bishop of Tours during the Merovingian period and is known as the "father of French history".
-He was a prelate in the Merovingian kingdom, encompassing Gaul's historic region.

 Gregory's most notable work is the Decem Libri Historiarum ('Ten Books of Histories'), also known as the Historia Francorum ('History of the Franks').
-Decem Libri Historiarum is considered a primary source for the study of Merovingian history and chronicles the accounts of the Franks during the period.
+Decem Libri Historiarum is a primary source for the study of Merovingian history and chronicles the accounts of the Franks during the period.
 Gregory is also known for documenting accounts of religious figures, notably that of Martin of Tours.

 Biography

 Gregory was born in Clermont, in the Auvergne region of central Gaul.
 He was born into the upper stratum of Gallo-Roman society as the son of Florentius, Senator of Clermont, by his wife Armentaria II, niece of Bishop Nicetius of Lyon and granddaughter of both Florentinus, Senator of Geneva, and Saint Gregory of Langres.
-Relatives of Gregory held the Bishoprics of Tours, Lyon, and Langres at the time of his birth and he claimed that he was related to 13 of the 18 bishops of Tours who preceded him.
+Relatives of Gregory held the bishoprics of Tours, Lyon, and Langres at the time of his birth and he claimed that he was related to 13 of the 18 bishops of Tours who preceded him.
 Gregory's paternal grandmother, Leocadia III, descended from Vettius Epagathus, the illustrious martyr of Lyon.

 His father died while Gregory was young and his widowed mother moved to Burgundy, where she had property.
 Gregory went to live with his paternal uncle St. Gallus, bishop of Clermont, under whom, and his successor St. Avitus, Gregory had his education.
 Gregory also received the clerical tonsure from Gallus.
 Having contracted a serious illness, Gregory made a visit of devotion to the tomb of St. Martin at Tours.
 Upon his recovery, he began to pursue a clerical career and was ordained deacon by Avitus.
 Upon the death of St. Euphronius, he was chosen as bishop by the clergy and people, who had been charmed with his piety, learning, and humility.
 Their deputies overtook him at the court of King Sigebert of Austrasia, and being compelled to acquiesce, though much against his will, Gregory was consecrated by Giles, bishop of Rheims, on 22 August 573, at the age of 34.

 He spent most of his career at Tours, although he assisted at the council of Paris in 577.
 The world in which he lived in was on the cusp between the Western culture of late antiquity and the sweeping changes of early-medieval Europe.
 Gregory lived also on the border between the Frankish culture of the Merovingians to the north and the Gallo-Roman culture of the south of Gaul.